Purchase a Brick!

 Lung Cancer

 Lung cancer, the leading cause of cancer death among men and women accounts for about 1 out of 4 cancer deaths.
 Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.
+While smoking tobacco is a major factor causing lung cancer, 10 to 20% of lung cancers occur in patients that never smoked.

 In 2020, Jamie Studts, Professor, Division of Medical Oncology, Department of Medicine, Nina Thomas, Assistant Professor, Division of Pulmonary and Critical Care Medicine, Department of Medicine and Russell Glasgow, Professor, Division of Family Medicine, Department of Medicine were funded for a research project entitled “Feasibility Testing the Engaged Approach to Lung Cancer Screening Toolkit”.
 This project seeks to increase the rate of screening in individuals at high risk for lung cancer.